numerous-com/numerous-apps/docs/README.md

 button = wi.Button(label="Click me", on_click=on_click)
 ```

-You can also use the `observe` method to create reactivity which is provided directly by the AnyWidget framework.
+You can also use the `observe` method to create reactivity which is provided directly by the anywidget framework.

 ```python
 def callback(event):